 She saw multitudes of children of all ages playing on a beautiful grassy hill on a comfortable sunny day.
 They were leaping and dancing in worship with the Lord.
 Then Jesus appeared at her side and asked her if she knew who these children were.
 She didn’t know, so he said, “These are children who have died.
 They are here with me, and do this all day long.
 So please go tell their parents that they are here with me, and do this all day long!”

 A wail arose in the gathering of about a thousand people.
 So the host pastor said, “If this touches your life, please stand and let the people around you pray for you.”
 The man right in front of me was among those who stood up.
 We who were sitting close to him prayed for him.
 After several minutes a great grin broke out on his face, and he declared, “I am free of my sorrow for the first time in thirty years!”
-I talked with him later, and learnt that he was a pastor.
+I talked with him later, and learned that he was a pastor.
 He said he felt that his healing from sorrow would revolutionize his congregation.

 While she worked in her kitchen, Pastor Chris Pringle played a video in which a preacher said that in the 1980s he was granted a heavenly vision.
 Having always thought of heaven as a place just for adults, he was taken aback to see children there.
 The Lord told him that some of the children being raised in heaven were unwanted babies who had been aborted and rescued by God.
 Others in angelic care had been miscarried and were looking forward to meeting their mothers.